 Berkeley, CA 94720-7360

 Mail Services delivers/pick-ups BPH mail to/from the 5th floor mailroom – Room 5302 (across from the kitchen) – on Tuesdays and Thursdays.
+Berkeley Way West’s mail code is 7360.
 University Hall’s mail code has changed to 7358.
-Make sure to update your campus directory listing (“Update your listing”), as well as your electronic signature block, letterhead, etc.
+Make sure to update your campus directory listing, as well as your electronic signature block, letterhead, etc.

 Flyers, posters, announcements, etc. may be posted in the 2nd floor kitchen, on the cork boards in the 5th floor kitchen and mail room, taped to columns, and inserted into mounted sign holders throughout the 5th floor.
 Please refrain from taping signage to the walls.